-When the College receives a report of sexual misconduct that, following the Title IX Review described in Section 3, College Sexual Misconduct Policy, is determined to be exceptional, the College may initiate a complaint against a student of the College.
+When the College receives a report of sexual misconduct that, following the Title IX Review described in Section 3, College Sexual Misconduct Policy, is determined to be exceptional, the College may initiate a complaint.

 13.4.
 Filing Requirements

-The person bringing the allegation is called the Complainant.
-To initiate the SMAP, the Complainant must submit a Complaint Form (paper or electronic format) to the Senior Associate Dean of Students or designee.
-The Complaint Form must contain sufficient information regarding the allegations of instances of sexual misconduct to permit the Respondent to understand the allegations being brought and to be able to adequately respond.
-Towards that end, the Complaint Form should indicate, to the best of the Complainant’s ability, the forms of Sexual Misconduct, as detailed in the College Sexual Misconduct Policy, that the Complainant alleges the Respondent committed.
-It is not required that the Complaint Form reflect every detail related to the allegations in the complaint as additional information may be discovered during the investigation.
+The person filing the complaint is called the Complainant.
+To initiate the SMAP, the Complainant must submit a written document, called the “Complaint,” in paper or electronic format, to the Title IX Coordinator.
+The Complaint must contain sufficient information regarding the allegations of instances of sexual misconduct to permit the Respondent to understand the allegations being brought and to be able to adequately respond.
+At a minimum, the Complaint must indicate the name of the accused student (“the Respondent”); the date or approximate date of the complained of conduct; a description of the conduct about which the Complainant is complaining; and the location of the alleged conduct, if known.
+Further, the Complaint must indicate, to the best of the Complainant’s ability, the alleged form(s) of Sexual Misconduct, as detailed in the College Sexual Misconduct Policy, that the Complainant alleges the Respondent committed.
+The Complaint should make it clear that the Complainant is seeking for the alleged conduct violations to be resolved using the SMAP.
+It is not required that the Complaint reflect every detail related to the allegations in the complaint; additional information may be discovered during the investigation.

-If the Senior Associate Dean of Students or designee determines that a Complaint Form does not include sufficient information of the allegations of instances of sexual misconduct to permit the Respondent to understand the allegations being brought and to adequately respond, the Senior Associate Dean of Students or designee will request that the Complainant re-submit the Complaint Form.
-Where the Complaint Form contains information that could not constitute conduct prohibited by Section 3, College Sexual Misconduct Policy, the Title IX Coordinator will inform the Complainant that the SMAP will not apply to the Complaint and will refer the Complaint to the Director of Community Standards
+13.4.1.
+If the Title IX Coordinator or designee determines that a Complaint does not include sufficient information regarding the allegations of instances of sexual misconduct to permit the Respondent to understand the allegations being brought and to adequately respond, the Title IX Coordinator will request that the Complainant re-submit the Complaint.
+Where the Complaint contains information that could not constitute conduct prohibited by Section 3, College Sexual Misconduct Policy, the Title IX Coordinator will inform the Complainant that the SMAP will not apply to the Complaint and will refer the Complaint to the Director of Community Standards.

 13.5.
 Information for Complainant

-After receipt of the Complaint Form, if not sooner, Senior Associate Dean of Students or designee will request a meeting with the Complainant in order to discuss the nature of the complaint, explain the Complainant’s right to choose an Advisor of their choice, explain the rights and responsibilities of the Complainant and Respondent explain the prohibition against retaliation; explain the Hearing Board process, instruct the Complainant not to destroy any potentially relevant documentation in any format, and give the Complainant a copy of the relevant policies.
+After receipt of the Complaint, if not sooner, the Title IX Coordinator will request a meeting with the Complainant in order to: discuss the nature of the Complaint; explain the Complainant’s right to choose an Advisor of their choice; explain the rights and responsibilities of the Complainant and Respondent; explain the prohibition against retaliation; explain the SMAP; instruct the Complainant not to destroy any potentially relevant documentation in any format; and provide the Complainant a copy of the relevant policies.